Illumina/strelka/README.md

 #### Compilation prerequisites:

-Manta requires a compiler supporting most of the C++11 standard.
+Starka requires a compiler supporting most of the C++11 standard.
 These are the current minimum versions enforced by the build system:

 * python 2.4+